stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/02_document_view.rst

 When the button is clicked, both its label and the progress bar are kept updated with the current value in the Document.

-The Document-View design achieves separation of the state from its graphical representation, allowing them to change independently.
-The Document has become a fully non-GUI entity that can act and be tested independently.
-Any registered View always keeps itself up-to-date against the Document contents through the notification system, and carry full responsibility for graphical rendering of the Document information and the handling of user interaction.

 .. [#] Python properties can be used for the same goal.
 However, python properties are harder to connect to the signal/slots mechanism in PyQt.